-Comparing the latest version of ISO/DIS 45001.2 with OHSAS 18001
+Comparing the latest version of ISO/DIS 45001 with OHSAS 18001

-ISO/DIS 45001.2 is based on Annex SL - the new ISO high level structure (HLS) that brings a common framework to all management systems.
+ISO/DIS 45001 is based on Annex SL - the new ISO high level structure (HLS) that brings a common framework to all management systems.
 This helps to keep consistency, align different management system standards, offer matching sub-clauses against the top level structure and apply common language across all standards.
 With the new standard in place, organizations will find it easier to incorporate their OH&S management system into core business processes and get more involvement from senior management.
 The Plan-Do-Check-Act (PDCA) cycle can be applied to all processes and to the OH&S management system as a whole.
 The diagram here (Figure 1) illustrates how Clauses 4 to 10 can be grouped in relation to PDCA.

-Overview of new and updated concepts in ISO/DIS 45001.2
+Overview of new and updated concepts in ISO/DIS 45001

 New/updated concept Comment Context of the organization Provides a greater understanding of the important issues that can affect, positively or negatively the way it manages its OH&S responsibilities.
 Workers and other Interested parties Much more detail about considering their needs and expectations, then deciding whether these need to be addressed within the system.
-There is an increased focus in the involvement of workers.
-Leadership and culture Requirements specific to top management with regards to demonstrating leadership, commitment and promoting a positive culture that supports the intended outcomes of the OH6S MS. Participation and consultation Enhanced requirements with regard to worker involvement and participation, consultation in relation to the establishment and implementation of the OH&S management system.
+Leadership and culture Requirements specific to top management with regards to demonstrating leadership, commitment and promoting a positive occupational health and safety culture.
+Participation and consultation Enhanced requirements with regard to worker involvement and consultation in relation to the establishment and implementation of the OH&S management system.
 Risks and opportunities Includes risks and opportunities relating to the management system as well as OH&S risks & OH&S opportunities.
 Documented information Replaces documents and records.
 Operational planning and control More detailed requirements in relation to multi-employer workplaces, hierarchy of controls, management of change, outsourcing, procurement and contractors.
-Performance evaluation Measurement of OH&S operations that can have an impact on legal requirements, operational controls, risks, opportunities & performance and progress towards objectives.
+Performance evaluation Measurement of OH&S operations that can have an impact on legal requirements, operational controls, OH&S risks, opportunities & performance and progress towards objectives.
 Evaluation of compliance More detailed process requirements including maintaining knowledge and understanding of its status of compliance.
 Management Review More detailed requirements relating to inputs and outputs of the review.
 Incident, non-conformity and corrective action More detailed process requirements and preventive action now replaced by risk approach.

-The key requirements of ISO/DIS 45001.2
+The key requirements of ISO/DIS 45001